Namkyeong/namkyeong.github.io/_pages/about.md

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).

-My research interest is mainly on anything connected to or can be represented as graphs!
+Nowadays, the amount of data that is generated every minute in the world makes it challenging to locate the values we require.
+Therefore, it is essential to automatically extract knowledge from real-world data and create AI solutions for a variety of real-world applications from many disciplines.

+Among the various data structures, I'm mainly interested in a graph structure, which is simple yet effective to represent complex relationships in reality.

 - Graph Representation Learning (Self- / Semi-Supervised Learning on Graphs)
 - Graph Neural Networks (GNNs) for Chemistry and Biology
 - Graph Neural Networks (GNNs) for Recommendation

-Our world is a set of infinite connectivities, the graph structure is a natural way to express our world.
+- Anything connected to or can be represented as graphs!